Cybersonics/CybersonicsX/README.md

 CybersonicsX
 ============

-Baseline code for Cybersonics robot A and B
+Baseline code for Team 103, The Cybersonics, FRC 2014 robot.